Deep Neural Networks (ELE680)

 NB!
 This is an elective course and may be cancelled if fewer than 10 students are enrolled by August 20th for the autumn semester.

-In this course, you will be introduced to the foundations of deep learning, the most effective and common network structures and their applications and how to build, train and evaluate deep neural networks for different applications.
+In this course, you will be introduced to the foundations of deep learning, basic network structures and their applications and how to build, train and evaluate deep neural networks for different applications.
 This includes:

 • Neurons, layers, back propagation, optimizers, loss functions, hyperparameters